pavanjoshi914/pavanjoshi914/README.md

 Aspiring Computer Engineer | Developer and core team member at CircuitVerse | GSoC'2021 at CircuitVerse | Data Science | Web Development | Android Development | Competitive Programming <img align="right" src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Developer.gif"/>

 ## About :sunglasses:
-B.tech 2nd year Computer Engineering student.
-Currently working as a Contributor in Open Source organization CircuitVerse.
+B.Tech 3rd year Computer Engineering student.
+Currently working as a Contributor in few of the Open Source organizations such as @CircuitVerse @Alby.
 Passionate about Software Development, AI and open source.
 Also, have some experience in Android Development.
+Got Selected in some of the global events such as Google Summer of Code and Summer of Bitcoin.
+In free time working on self startup oriented projects.